 3.1.2 Prior publication

-Transactions of the Institute of Measurement and Control offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Transactions of the Institute of Measurement and Control offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
+Find out if your institution is participating by visiting Open Access Agreements at Sage.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Before submitting your manuscript, please ensure you carefully read and adhere to all the guidelines and instructions to authors provided below.
-Your submission may be returned to you if it does not include the following (see sections 4.1-4.9 for further requirements and instructions):
+Manuscripts which are badly presented will not be forwarded for review.

 The most important thing to remember in preparing your manuscript is the requirements of the various parties involved.
 Fortunately, these requirements have much in common.